Jesus prays for himself, for the disciples that are with him and then for all those who believe through those disciples.

 ‘“For I gave them the words you gave me and they accepted them.”’
 (So they accepted Jesus's teaching) ‘“They knew with certainty that I came from you and they believed that you sent me.”’John 17:8

 Their protection is important and then his other prayer in verse 17 is an interesting one. ‘“Sanctify them by the truth.”’
-It's important to try and understand what this actually means.
+It is important to try and understand what this actually means.
 The idea of sanctification means being set apart - as they are set apart to serve God, and Jesus wants the truth that comes from God to keep changing them and keep maturing them.
 As Jesus prays for his disciples, he is asking the Father to protect them, so that they may stay united and fulfil their mission.
-We cannot underestimate how vital it was that these eleven, shortly to be twelve again, that these eleven disciples are steady, and secure, and committed, and united, and faithful with the things that they have been called to do, and Jesus is praying that God the Father will help them to do that.
-As I've mentioned in some earlier episodes, the number of Apostles grew again to twelve, after the resurrection when one of their friends and colleagues who'd been around Jesus' life was added to their number to replace Judas Iscariot.
+We cannot underestimate how vital it was that these eleven, shortly to be twelve again, disciples are steady, secure, committed, united, and faithful with the things that they have been called to do.
+Jesus is praying that God the Father will help them to do that.
+As I have mentioned in some earlier episodes, the number of Apostles grew again to twelve, after the resurrection when one of their friends and colleagues who had been around Jesus' life was added to their number to replace Judas Iscariot.
 His name was Matthias and the story is told in Acts 1.

-Jesus is calling on his Father to protect them, keep them united so that they can fulfil their mission, and interestingly enough that's actually what happens.
-They go through tremendous pressures, they get separated by huge geographical distances, as they go off in different directions to preach the Gospel and plant the Church.
-Many of them leave Israel, the land of Israel, altogether, and go off on mission.
+Jesus is calling on his Father to protect them, keep them united so that they can fulfil their mission, and interestingly enough that is actually what happens.
+They go through tremendous pressures; they get separated by huge geographical distances, as they go off in different directions to preach the Gospel and plant the Church.
+Many of them leave the land of Israel altogether, and go off on mission.
 Almost all of them die a violent death.
 They end up in different parts of the Roman Empire and outside the Roman Empire, further to the east, and yet all of them fulfilled their calling to develop the mission and established the Church in a miraculous way.
 At this very vulnerable moment, it was vital that they were protected and were not scattered.
-They didn't fall away, they weren't overwhelmed by the pressure and the insecurity and the terrible emotions that would come when Jesus was taken from them violently, tried illegally and executed publicly just outside the city gates of Jerusalem.
+They didn't fall away, they were not overwhelmed by the pressure and the insecurity and the terrible emotions that would come when Jesus was taken from them violently, tried illegally and executed publicly just outside the city gates of Jerusalem.

 Jesus Prays for the Church